vigimella/QUIP/README.md

 This repository enables the execution of a Deep Learning algorithm using a Quantum Neural Network.

 ## Usage
-Create a shell file by entering the following parameters: dataset name, ephocs, batch size, learning rate and threshold.

 ```bash
 cd docker